amShubhama/JOB-PORTAL-WEBSITE/README.md

 MONGO_URI=your_mongodb_connection_string
 JWT_SECRET=your_jwt_secret
 🚀 Deployment
-Backend deployed on Render
+Frontend and Backend both are deployed on Render

-You can optionally deploy the frontend on Vercel or Netlify

 MongoDB hosted on MongoDB Atlas